SmilingJey/NetCheckers/README.md

 NetCheckers
 ======
-Play russian checkers on the net
+Play russian checkers with your friends

 ![](image/screen.jpg)